Saxony Digital Team Shares Real-World Impact of AI at ABTP Panel Event

 Attendees heard how each represented company uses AI to improve customer experience and/or business processes.
 Southwest Airlines uses data science to get their planes out of the gate and into the air on-time.
 Nestle partners with vendors to offer deals to customers based on their needs and preferences.
 InterGen uses population data analysis to help people develop financial plans for future life events.

-At Saxony, Yasir and the healthcare team uses AI to address inefficiencies.
-From eliminating manual processes for small providers, to lowering the incidence of insurance claim denials, Saxony has uncovered many ways that AI delivers value.
+At Saxony, Yasir and the Digital team use AI to address inefficiencies.
+From eliminating manual processes, to leveraging data as a means of predicting outcomes, Saxony has uncovered many ways that AI delivers value.

 One of the benefits of AI is that, by investing in just a few techniques, it delivers lots of value across a variety of industries.

 “Do you have a decision to make where you don’t have all the information and it’s keeping you up at night?”
 Southwest’s Bundick asked.
 “Then data science might be the answer.”

 But, as Stein pointed out, less than 25 percent of companies are currently employing artificial intelligence in any significant way.

 Panelists addressed ethical concerns around AI, which is a shadow that has followed the science since its earliest iterations.
 Each panelist agreed that investments in data security and privacy are top-level priorities.
 InterGen’s Robert Kirk said companies should be wary of data they are collecting for positive means.
 There’s a chance it could used in nefarious ways were it to fall into the wrong hands.

 ABTP DFW develops ethical business technology leaders at all levels.
 Its board engages Information Technology leaders, students, and retired IT professionals.